jmozmoz/cloudmap/README.rst

 ==============

-Python script to create a cloud map for xplanet using satellite images from the `Dundee Satellite Receiving Station, Dundee University, UK <http://www.sat.dundee.ac.uk/>`_ This script can also be installed from pypi by pip: https://pypi.python.org/pypi/CreateCloudMap
+Python script to create a cloud map for xplanet using satellite images from the `Dundee Satellite Receiving Station, Dundee University, UK <http://www.sat.dundee.ac.uk/>`_.
+This script can also be installed by pip from `pypi <https://pypi.python.org/pypi/CreateCloudMap>`_.

 `xplanet <http://xplanet.sourceforge.net/>`_ can use a cloud map to make the earth look more pretty.